Great-Sun-Group/vimbiso-pay/docs/flow-framework.md

 ### 3. State Integration

 Each flow maintains:
-- Member ID as primary identifier
+- Member ID as primary identifier (ONLY at top level)
-- Channel information
+- Channel information (ONLY at top level)
+- Step tracking (dual representation):
-- Current step index
+  - step (integer): Framework-level progression tracking (0,1,2...)
+  - current_step (string): Flow-specific routing ("amount","handle"...)
 - Collected data
-- Minimal validation state in flow_data.data
+- NO validation state
-- Previous state for rollback
+- NO previous state
-- Audit trail data
-- Smart recovery paths
+- NO recovery paths

+The dual step tracking serves distinct purposes:
+- Integer step: Required by framework for validation
+- String current_step: Used by flows for routing and message handling

 ## Implementation